kullu-ops/backend-project/readme.md

 # This is my  first backend project
-##  from here onwards i will satrt my backend dev journey
+##  from here onwards i will start my backend dev journey